Zenika/spring-workshop/Slides/04_spring_core.md

 ## Spring Core: The application context

-- The application context is a "bag" which will contain all of the managed components that compose your application
+- The application context is a "bag" which will contain all of the managed components (aka Spring beans) that compose your application
 - An application typically containes one context, but several contexts may cohabit either in a sealed or parent/child relationship
 - Upon startup, a Spring application initializes the context, which means all managed components are discovered, instanciated and dependency injection is performed wherever needed